Live jazz is back with Ipswich Jazz Festival

 The festival will feature nine very different bands over the weekend with performances showcasing the wide range of music which is jazz today.

-Tickets will go on sale during March online at St Peter’s and each performance will cost just £10 with a limited number of concessionary tickets for Ipswich residents on low incomes at just £1.
+Tickets on sale at St Peter’s by the Waterfront Arts Centre's website and each performance will cost just £10 with a limited number of concessionary tickets for Ipswich residents on low incomes at just £1.

 As things stand at the moment, audience numbers will be limited to just 30 people with ventilation, socially distanced seating and other Covid-safe practices in place.
 The organisers will carefully monitor advice and guidance about the pandemic and the festival will only go ahead if it is safe and legal to do so.